bgopikrishna/content/blog/getting-started-with-webpack.md

 ---
 ## Introduction

-So you might have used create react app or angular-CLI to generate the boilerplate for your application.
+So you might have used create react app or angular-cli to generate the boilerplate for your application.
 Even though these tools use webpack under the hood, they abstract most of the configuration for you.

-But sometimes, depending on the requirements, you might have to customize this configuration.
-So it's better to have a little understanding of how things work under the hood of these.
+But sometimes, depending on the requirements, you might have to create a custom configuration from scratch or customize the existing configuration.
+So let's try to create a webpack application and understand its concepts.

 This article is part one of the webpack series.
 In this, we go over basic webpack concepts.
-In the next one, we will go over some advanced concepts like code-splitting, HMR, source map configurations, etc.
+In the next one, we will go over some advanced concepts like code-splitting, multiple configurations, source map configurations, etc.

 The first part of this article covers basic webpack concepts.
 In the second part, we'll build a simple application with everything we learned.